meltano/meltano/docs/getting-started.md

 ## View and Activate Your Environments

 As part of creating your Meltano project, we automatically added your first [environments](/concepts/environments) called `dev`, `staging` and `prod`.
 This allows you to define configurations specific to the environment in which you're running your project.
+In initializing your project, we automatically set the project's `default_environment` to `dev`. you can change the default environment by editing your `meltano.yml`.

 1. List your available environments: